corvalanariel/idempiere-translation-es-py/README.md

 - Acronyms remain uppercase.
 - English terms are translated when there is a clear Spanish equivalent.
 - Technical terms are kept consistent across modules.
-- Texts are reviewed for grammar, clarity and local usage.
+- Texts are reviewed for grammar, clarity and local usage again.

 ## Security note